 Prescription drug offenses are defined under Section 893.13.
 The most commonly charged prescription drug offenses in Florida include, but are not limited to:

-The most common offenses seen by a West Palm Beach prescription drug lawyer are all prosecuted differently.
+The most common offenses seen by a prescription drug Attorney in West Palm Beach are all prosecuted differently.
 Individuals should contact an attorney to discuss the penalties they face.
 Illegal possession of prescription drugs is a third-degree felony to be in actual or constructive possession of a controlled substance unless it was lawfully obtained from a medical provider or pursuant to a valid prescription or order of a medical provider while acting in the course of their professional practice.

 Possession with intent to sell or distribute prescription drugs is unlawful for an individual to sell, manufacture, deliver, purchase, or possess with intent to sell, manufacture, deliver, or purchase prescription drugs.
 This offense can be classified anywhere between a first-degree misdemeanor to a first-degree felony depending on the schedule category of the prescription drug involved.